 Our animal bones

-When it comes to sourcing our chicken bones, we’re adamant about buying from farmers doing things in a way that supports the animals, the farmers themselves, and the environment.
+When it comes to sourcing our chicken and beef bones, we’re adamant about buying from farmers doing things in a way that supports the animals, the farmers themselves, and the environment.
 An added bonus - this type of farming supports our health, too.
 Right now, all of our chicken is 100% organic and free-range, free to roam on pasture and spend time outside.
+Our beef is 100% grass-fed and grass-finished, raised on regenerative farms.

 We have big goals, though, and are excitedly planning out the next few months.
 We’ve got some big surprises and new product launches up our sleeves.
 One of the things we’re most excited about, though, is being able to slowly move towards regenerative organic sourcing.
 We’ve sorted through a lot of different certifications, and we think that regenerative agriculture is truly the best path forward.